Written on Mar 3, 2023 4:05:33 PM

 Even more unsettling than the above statistic is that small children and teenagers account for almost one-third of all golf cart-related injuries and accidents (31.2%, as reported by the American Journal of Preventative Medicine).

 This harsh reality is due in part to the legal age at which teens can operate golf carts (age 14 in Florida, and even age 13 in some other states).
-A common sight in closed communities is teens using golf carts to travel around the area, visit friends and go to parks or recreation centers.
+A common sight in closed communities, especially if the community features golf courses, is teens using golf carts to travel around the area, visit friends and go to parks or recreation centers.
 While it may seem innocent enough, all it takes is one wrong turn or traffic accident for disaster to strike.

 3.)
 Rollovers Account for 10% of All Accidents